vanyabrucker/calculus-problem-notes-michael-spivak/README.md

 ## Contribute
 Feel free to contribute, the notes are written in LaTex.

+You can check the available solutions below.

 ## Available Solutions
-Chapter 1 - Basic Properties of Numbers
+### Chapter 1 - Basic Properties of Numbers
 - [x] 1
 - [x] 2
 - [ ] 3